uc-berkeley-w215/fall2020/README.md

 ### Your privacy while participating

 We use this public GitHub repository to list discussion leads and for students to share course projects.
 Contact the course instructors if you would prefer a more private option.
-For example, you may choose to use a pseudonym for discussion leads or share your course project materials only via more private services. not be visible in any way.
+For example, you may choose to use a pseudonym for discussion leads or share your course project materials only via more private services.

 ## Readings